juadiegaitan/GEN242-2016/mydoc/mydoc_tutorial_01.md

 ## What are Git and GitHub?

-+ Git/GitHub: Version Control System and Social Coding
++ Git is a distributed version control system similar to SVN
-+ Git is a distributed version control system similar to SVN.
++ GitHub is an online social coding service based on Git
-+ GitHub is an online social coding service based on Git.
++ Combined Git/GitHub: environment for version control and social coding

 ## Installing Git
 + [Install](http://git-scm.com/book/en/Getting-Started-Installing-Git) on Windows, OS X and Linux